Voles resemble short-tailed field mice and grass roots are a primary source of food.

 - These pests hide in long grass (cut it) and piles of old boards (remove them) and other piles of vegetation (shred them and compost them) and any other place that a mouse would hide.
 If you remove as many of these hiding places as possible, you’ll reduce the level of damage in the lawn.
 But unfortunately, if you live next to a hay-field or park, you’ll always have them.

 - Physical traps work as does bait.
 But you have to ensure pets and children don’t get into either.
+Note that mouse/rat bait will kill voles but the carcass is then reputed to be poisonous to anything that eats the dead body.

 - Mothballs do not work (the critter simply doesn’t get moths) and chewing gum also doesn’t work (except that vole-dentists get more work repairing the cavities from all that gum sugar).